MicrosoftDocs/memdocs/sccm/core/understand/which-branch-should-i-use.md

 -  Cannot be upgraded to a Current Branch or LTSB.
 -  Does not support using migration to import or export data to another Configuration Manager installation.
 -  Does not support upgrade from a previous version of Configuration Manager.
--  Does not support install as an evaluation installation.
+-  Does not support installation as an evaluation edition.

 Features that are first introduced in a Technical Preview are often added to the Current Branch in a later update.
 Each new Technical Preview version includes the features from previous technical previews, even after those features have been added to the Current Branch.